pr-suresh/FraudDetection/README.md

 ### Abstract

 The goal of this project to predict whether a transaction is a fraudulent one or not and thereby improve the efficacy of fraudulent transaction alerts for people and help businesses reduce their fraud loss and increase their revenue.
+The dataset contains real-world e-commerce transactions with a wide range of features.

 ### Data